-Persons may fulfill education requirements for ordination in the Church of the Nazarene either as elder or deacon by completing the following courses in addition to the major in Christian Counseling (Traditional Structure).
-Please be advised: districts may require additional coursework.
+Persons in the Traditional Structure may fulfill education requirements for ordination in the Church of the Nazarene either as elder or deacon by completing the following courses in addition to Christian Counseling program requirements.
+Please be advised that districts may require additional coursework.